+The administering authority must protect the interests of the remaining fund employers when an employer leaves the scheme.
 The actuary aims to protect remaining employers from the risk of future loss.
 The funding target adopted for the cessation calculation is below.
 These are defined in Appendix D.